yoshito-n-students/ffmpeg_pipeline/ffmpeg_image_transport/README.md

 ## `image_transport` Plugins

-All parameters are prefixed with `<prefix>` to avoid conflicts with other plugins loaded in the same node.
+All parameters are prefixed to avoid conflicts with other plugins loaded in the same node.
 Run `ros2 param list` to find the actual prefix used.

 * **ffmpeg_sub**: Decompresses compressed image messages using `libavcodec`.
   * **Subscribed topics**: `~/image/ffmpeg` (`sensor_msgs::msg::CompressedImage`)